 In 2016, he started with one first year medical student Hannah Williams by piloting the YPI idea at one high school.
 They wanted to provide inspiration and guidance by Being Present for students from underserved communities.

-Today, we have a dedicated team of medical students leading our program at four high schools and three universities in Atlanta.
+Today, we have a dedicated team of medical students leading our program at more than 8 high schools and colleges in Georgia.

 Our 2019 YPI director Hannah Williams received the 2019 Daily Points of Light award and our founder Dr. Heval Kelli received the 2018 Daily Points of Light award and he was invited by the Bush family as a guest to honor the life and services of President George HW Bush at the Air Force One Departure Ceremony.